sriramanamaiya/EDU-E-LEARNING-APP/README.md

 - Admin.
   - Admin Authentication:
     - Admin will Register into the application and create an academy.
-    - Admin can login to the account and do changes to account details if required.
+    - Admin can login to the account and do changes to academy account details if required.
   - Students Module:
     - Admin can register a student into his academy and can view, delete, update student information.
     - Admin can grant permission to a student to login into an account.